Frequently Asked Questions

 There are 4 classes is cruise ships: Tourist, Tourist Superior, First, & Luxury.
 The most significant differences among the cruises is going to be...

-- Destinations.
-Some destinations are only reached by First and Luxury class ships.
-This is due to the speed of the ship and the cost of fuel.
+• Destinations.
+Some destinations are more desirable than others due to the animal and plant life or the geological features.
+Some locations may be only on the itineraries of First and Luxury class ships.
+This is due to the speed of the ship and the cost of fuel to reach these locations.
 Isabela and Fernandina islands are examples of this.
 These are both fantastic places, but there is a cost involved in getting there.
+Otherwise the destinations visited are usually visited by most of the ships at some point during a 15 period.

 Is a 5 day cruise better than a 4 day?